John Donald Anderson

 Chair of Technology Practice of Morris, Manning & Martin, LLP

 John C. Yates is the chair of Technology Practice of Morris, Manning & Martin, LLP, an Atlanta-based law firm.
-John is one of the pioneers of the technology law field and has been practicing in this area for almost 30 years.
+John is one of the pioneers of the technology law field and has been practicing in this area for over 35 years.
 His practice focuses on legal representation of leading technology, business services, and tech-enabled companies, including venture capital, mergers and acquisitions, intellectual property, and public offerings.

-John has co-founded and is a member of the Board of Directors of leading technology organizations, including the Technology Association of Georgia (TAG), CEO Council, Southeastern Software Association (SSA), and Southeastern Medical Device Association (SEMDA).
-He also serves on the Board of the Metro Atlanta Chamber and co-chairs the Technology Council and the Metro Chamber's Political Action Committee (MAC PAC).
+John has co-founded and is a member of the Board of Directors of leading technology organizations, including the Technology Association of Georgia (TAG) and Technology Executives Roundtable (TER).
+He also co-chairs the Technology Council of the Metro Atlanta Chamber.

 John is currently co-authoring a book, The Art of Business Friendship, and is a columnist for various online technology and legal publications.
-He was selected as a "Georgia Super Lawyer" in the fields of Business/Corporate (Technology) from 2004-2010 and is among the top five percent of the state's attorneys to be so honored.
+He has been selected as a "Georgia Super Lawyer" in the fields of Business/Corporate (Technology).

 John received his B.A., magna cum laude, in 1978 from Duke University and J.D. in 1981 from Duke University.
 He serves on the Board of Visitors of the Duke University Law School where he is also a guest lecturer.